NCDR Study Shows Presence of Cognitive Impairment in Older MI Patients Impacts Treatment Selection

 "Improving outcomes of this patient population requires understanding the MI presentation in context of other medical conditions and patient goals of care," researchers concluded.
 "It also requires addressing noncardiac risk for mortality during and after hospitalization.
 Additional studies are needed to determine an optimal approach to inform clinical decision-making for older patients with MI with cognitive impairment.

-Keywords: Myocardial Infarction, Hospital Mortality, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cognition Disorders, Mild Cognitive Impairment, Aspirin, Cardiac Rehabilitation, Angiotensin-Converting Enzyme Inhibitors, Receptors, Angiotensin, Fibrinolysis, Decision Making, Chest Pain, Thrombolytic Therapy, Registries, Hospitalization, National Cardiovascular Data Registries, Medical Records, Cardiac Catheterization, Dementia, Percutaneous Coronary Intervention, Referral and Consultation, Angiotensin Receptor Antagonists, Patient Care Planning, Cognition, Chest Pain MI Registry, National Cardiovascular Data Registries
+Keywords: Myocardial Infarction, Hospital Mortality, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cognition Disorders, Cognitive Dysfunction, Aspirin, Cardiac Rehabilitation, Angiotensin-Converting Enzyme Inhibitors, Receptors, Angiotensin, Fibrinolysis, Decision Making, Chest Pain, Thrombolytic Therapy, Registries, Hospitalization, National Cardiovascular Data Registries, Medical Records, Cardiac Catheterization, Dementia, Percutaneous Coronary Intervention, Referral and Consultation, Angiotensin Receptor Antagonists, Patient Care Planning, Cognition, Chest Pain MI Registry, National Cardiovascular Data Registries

 < Back to Listings